KevM/leukocyte/README.md

 With that, all our protection should be set up nicely! :)

+### Roles

+The player account creating an authority is by default not affected by the authority rules.
+To change this.....
 ### testing! querying and checking rules
 Okay, we've set up authorities, but how can we easily check which rules are set and by what?